Babies this age are honing all five senses, understanding and learning more and

 Babies this age can see

-without going cross-eyed and can tell the difference between different colors.
+can focus without going cross-eyed and can tell the difference between different colors.

 Your baby is becoming much more aware of the environment.
 He or she can now follow

 the course of a rolling ball and watch the quick movements of an older sibling playing

 nearby.
 You may see your baby staring in concentration while holding a toy or studying

 his or her own hands.
 Hand-eye